kamilburda/batcher/docs/sections/Customization.md

 **I want to export all layers using the image size, not the layer size.**

-Uncheck or remove the `Use layer size` procedure.
+Uncheck or remove the `Resize to layer size` procedure.

 **I want to export only visible layers.**